 of participants have graduated high school and been accepted into college

 JPMorgan Chase employees have served as mentors, coaches, role models, speakers or volunteers

 Tech for Social Good innovates for the social sector and lifts up communities around the world through the power of people and technology.
 Our programs help address the technology skills gap and inspire students to ideate and build tech solutions for nonprofits.

 college students are participating in tech ideation events for social good

 youth under age 18 are engaged in our STEM education programs

 Understanding the basics of money management helps young people make more confident and informed financial choices as they move into adulthood.
 Through programming — like Chase Chats, community events and partnering with people like Kevin Hart, Serena Williams, Stephen Curry and others — we’re delivering financial health content and learning opportunities specifically geared toward youth.
 We also offer tools that help with money basics, like how to save, create a budget and understand how credit works.
 You can learn more at www.chase.com/student.

-Promoting Diversity and Inclusion Engagement
+Promoting Diversity, Equity & Inclusion Engagement

 JPMorgan Chase has a strong commitment to the Historically Black College and Universities (HBCU) community through our dedicated HBCU Recruiting team and our partnerships with organizations like HBCU Connect, Thurgood Marshall College Fund (TMCF) and the United Negro College Fund (UNCF).
 Additionally, through our Advancing Black Pathways (ABP) initiative, we’ve launched a Student Financial Hardship fund for HBCU students, in partnership with TMCF and UNCF.
 Our ABP initiative has also launched financial literacy training for HBCU students, and pledges to hire 4,000 students over the next 5 years.